eggsandbeer/single-page-javascript-exercise/README.md

 * Responsive design.
 * Extended functionalities where you see fit.

-### README
+### Deliverables

+* Please fork this project on GitHub and add your code to the forked project.
-Please update this README file to include the time you spent and anything else you wish to convey.
-Good luck!
+* Update the README file to include the time you spent and anything else you wish to convey.
+* Send the link to your forked GitHub project to your recruiter.

+**Good luck!**